-The transport network trees are created in the preprocessing step in ESSIM and cannot be changed during the simulation.
-In addition to creating the trees, ESSIM also pre-determines the order and parallelisation in computing the network tree balances.
+The transport network trees are created in the pre-processing step in ESSIM and cannot be changed during the simulation.
+In addition to creating the trees, ESSIM also pre-determines the order and parallelisation in computing the network tree balances., as represented in Figure 15.

-Figure 11: Splitting of an energy system into constituent transport (transmission) networks.
+Figure 15: Splitting of an energy system into constituent transport (transmission) networks.